marekhac/HippoPlayerIR/README.md

 ### Arduino code

 It’s very simple.
 We setup digital pin 7 on Arduino as a receiver for IR modulated signals.
 Then we set serial data transmission speed to 9600 baud, and start to listening for incoming IR codes.
 When we catch something, we filter it to drop all long pressed key codes (0xFFFFFFFF).
 At the end we convert IR Key Codes as a HEX value to String and send it with NULL character to Amiga.

+Please make sure that you have already installed the **IRRemote** library in your Arduino IDE.
+If not, just add it via Library Manager.

 >**NOTE:** String termination (0x0) is important, because Amiga will didn’t know when to stop fetching data from serial port.